derecles/epl-possession-analysis/README.md

 ## Things to note

-- It is possible that at some point between the 2006/07 season and the 2018/19 season, the Premier League changed its methodology for calculating possession.
+- It is possible that at some point between the 2006/07 season and the 2018/19 season, the English Premier League changed its methodology for calculating possession.
 If there was a change in methodology, the change in input would be unlikely to have a statistically significant impact.
 Additionally, if there _was_ a change, I wasn't able to find an announcement on their website.
 FYI: you can approximate the possession percentage for Team A playing in a given match as follows:
   ```
   Possession percentage for Team A = Passes completed by Team A / (Passes completed by Team A + Passes completed by Team B)
   ```

 - There are 20 teams that play in a given season.
 Each data point represents a single team.
 However, there are more than 20 total data points.
-This is because the Premier League relegates the 3 teams with the fewest points down to the [2nd tier](https://www.efl.com) of the Premier League for the following season.
-The 3 teams from the 2nd tier that earned the most points in the 2nd tier are promoted up to the Premier League to replace the teams that were relegated.
+This is because the English Premier League relegates the 3 teams with the fewest points down to the [2nd tier](https://www.efl.com) for the following season.
+The 3 teams from the 2nd tier that earned the most points in the 2nd tier are promoted up to the English Premier League to replace the teams that were relegated.

 - If you want to play around with the raw data in a database, import this file to [sqlite3](https://www.sqlite.org/index.html) (recommended):
   ```